numbas/editor/docs/exam/reference.rst

         This text is shown to the student on the front page, before the exam starts.
         You could use it to outline the rules of the exam, or just summarise the subjects covered.

+    Show score in review mode?
+        If ticked, then in review mode (after the exam has finished) the student will be shown their score for each part, each question and the whole exam.
+        If not ticked, the student will not be shown their score, or icons related to the score, in review mode.
+        Ticking this does not override the :term:`Show score feedback icon?` setting for individual parts.

+    Show part feedback messages in review mode
+        If ticked, then in review mode the student will be shown feedback messages for each part.

+    Show expected answers in review mode
+        If ticked, then in review mode the expected answer for each part will be shown next to the student's answer input.
+        Ticking this does not override the :term:`Show correct answer on reveal?` setting for individual parts.

     Feedback messages
         You can write a list of messages, paired with threshold percentages, to show to the student at the end of the exam.
         The student's score is calculated as a percentage, rounded to the nearest 1%, and compared with the thresholds for each message.